Wondering how to invest in robotics? Here’s a brief overview of how to get involved in this growing tech market.

 With the rise of robotics all but guaranteed, the Investing News Network has put together a brief overview of the sector, and how to invest in robotics for beginners.

 How to invest in robotics: Global robotics market overview

-According to Fior Markets, the global robotics market is expected to grow at a compound annual growth rate (CAGR) of 19.11 percent between 2018 and 2025 to reach revenues of US$158.21 billion.
+According to Allied Market Research, the global robotics market is expected to grow at a compound annual growth rate (CAGR) of 13.5 percent between 2020 and 2027 to reach revenues of US$189.36 billion.
 This growth will be tied to the rising adoption of artificial intelligence and robotics technology across a wide range of industries, including defense and security, manufacturing, electronics, automotive and healthcare.

-Mordor Intelligence is just as bullish.
-The firm has published a report on the robotics market that forecasts that its CAGR from 2020 to 2025 will be 25.38 percent.
+Research firm Markets and Markets projects that the industrial segment of the robotics market alone will grow at a CAGR of 12.3 percent from 2021 to 2026 to reach a value of US$75.3 billion.
 The firm predicts that the robotics market will play a key role in the coming age of automation, with smart factories already increasing demand for robots.
 Robotics and artificial intelligence technologies are making their way into consumer goods manufacturing, food processing and packaging and ecommerce supply chain automation.

 Based on these reports, it seems as though the robotics sector is going to grow significantly as it takes its place in a variety of sectors requiring automation.